 Why not consider tapping into your home’s equity, which is usually much larger than any cash reserves you have on hand?
-You may also be able to use a second mortgage to take care of your expenses.
+You may be able to use a second mortgage to take care of your expenses.

 What Is A Second Mortgage?

 In other words, your lender has the right to take control of your home if you default on your loan.
 When you take out a second mortgage, a lien is taken out against the portion of your home that you’ve paid off.

-Unless your mortgage loan has a balance of $0, you don’t technically own your home.
-Your mortgage lender owns a percentage of your home until you finish paying back the loan.
-As you pay off your principal loan balance over time, you own more of your home.
-The portion of the loan that you have paid off is called equity.
+Unless your mortgage loan has a balance of $0, a lien remains on your home.
+Your mortgage lender has the right to take it back if you default before you finish paying back the loan.
+As you pay off your principal loan balance over time, the portion of the loan that you have paid off is called equity.

-For example, if you bought a home worth $200,000 and you’ve paid off $60,000 worth of equity including your down payment, you have $60,000 worth of equity in your home.
-The interest you pay doesn’t count toward your home equity.
+For example, if you bought a home worth $200,000 and you’ve paid off $60,000, including your down payment, you have $60,000 worth of equity in your home.
+The interest you pay on your mortgage doesn’t count toward your home equity.

 Second Mortgage Vs. Refinance: What’s The Difference?

 You must pay your original mortgage as well as another payment to the second lender.
 On the other hand, when you refinance, you pay off your original loan and replace it with a new set of loan terms from your original lender.
 You only make one payment a month with a refinance.

 In the event of a foreclosure, your second lender only gets paid after the first lender receives their money back.
-This means if you fall far behind on your original loan payments, the second lender might not get anything at all.
+This means that if you fall far behind on your original loan payments, the second lender might not get anything at all.
 You may have to pay a higher interest rate on a second mortgage than a refinance because the second mortgage lender is taking on increased risk.

-Types of Second Mortgages
+Types Of Second Mortgages

 There are two major types of second mortgages you can choose from: a home equity loan or a home equity line of credit (HELOC).